MazenMostafaa/socMedia_nodejs_APIs/README.md

 ## Features

-- Providing a notification sender using mail.
+- Providing a real time notification sender using mail.
-- google social login.
+- Google social login.
+- Applying chat room with real time communication.
+- Achieving live time-line for posts and status.
-- secure transfer data among stages by adding a strong validation layer.
+- Secure transfer data among stages by adding a strong validation layer and auth middleware.
-- well_organized file structure with (MVC)arch and easy to scalable and maintaine.
+- Well_organized file structure with (MVC)arch and easy to scalable and maintaine.

 ## Technologies Used